Summary

 Frequently Asked Questions

 Short-term financing refers to capital borrowed or obtained for a shorter period, typically less than one year.
-It addresses immediate funding needs, manages cash flow fluctuations, and acquires low-valued but important assets and opportunities.
+It addresses immediate funding needs, manages cash flow fluctuations, and acquires low-valued but essential assets and opportunities.

 Factoring allows startups to convert their accounts receivable into immediate cash.
 By selling outstanding invoices to a third-party financial institution, startups can access a portion of their accounts receivable upfront, providing quick funds to support their operations or invest in growth opportunities.